Who’s Behind All Hands Art?

 Ok, I’m done preaching.
-But if that last paragraph resonates with you, and you’re ready to up your game, tired of waiting for “someday” or of watching others (like your kids!) have all the creative fun, then YOU are my favorite kind of person to work with!
+But if this resonates with you, and you’re ready for YOUR TURN—tired of waiting for “someday” or tired of watching your kids have all the creative fun—then YOU are my favorite kind of person to work with!

 Basic Stats and Fun Facts about Pam: